 As part of the initiative, Hester Street developed a mapping tool to help community-based organizations, civic institutions, and government groups’ GOTV efforts.
 The interactive GoVote NYC Map contains demographic data, voter registration information (including election turnout data and participation metrics), polling locations, and various neighborhood assets to help organizations identify voters and locate specific geographies to focus their outreach efforts.

 Hester Street hosted public training sessions, presented at civic-oriented community events and held convenings with the other GoVote Grantees to train organizers and community members on the tools and to seek input to make the tools more useful.
 A summary of those convenings can be found below in the “Publications” section of this page.
 Hester Street also hosted three public webinars on Zoom to showcase the tools and train community-based organizations on how to use the map and data dashboard.

-Finally, in early 2022, Hester Street produced a final report summarizing our work with partners across NYC to inform future community-based voter turnout efforts.
-Read and download the final report in the publications section of this page.
+Finally, in 2022, Hester Street published a final report summarizing our work with partners across NYC to inform future community-based voter turnout efforts.
+Read and download the final report here.